Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 - River: Toccoa

-- Options: 1.5, 3, and 6-mile trips
+- Options: 1.5, 3, and 6-mile trips with varying difficulty

-- Unique: "Funyaks" for kids
+- Unique: "Funyaks" (inflatable kayaks) for kids and beginners

-- Note: Dam release dependent
+- Note: Trips depend on Blue Ridge Dam release schedules

 Atlanta Area